 Anyone with a requirement for an Airborne Science Program (ASP) supported aircraft, facility instrument, and/or science support asset is required to submit a Flight Request.
 This includes ESD funded investigators with approved or pending proposals from Research Opportunities in Space and Earth Sciences (ROSES) announcements.
 The Flight Request is the method to acquire a cost estimate for inclusion in proposals but is not a substitute for a proposal.
-FR and user fee information for Earth Observing System (EOS) Investigators can be found in Appendix C. If the campaign is planned to take place during multiple fiscal years, a flight request or place holder needs to be submitted for each FY.
+FR and user fee information for Earth Observing System (EOS) Investigators can be found in Appendix C..
+If the campaign is planned to take place during multiple fiscal years (FY), a flight request or place holder needs to be submitted for each FY.

-Please note, for investigators proposing to participate on large, multi-aircraft experiments, such as the ROSES Call 2018: FIREx-AQ (Fire Influence on Regional and Global Environmental Experiment- Air Quality), a single Flight Request will be submitted for the mission by the Project Manager or Project Scientist.
+Please note, for investigators proposing to participate in large, multi-aircraft experiments, such as the ROSES Call 2020: ACCLIP (Asian Summer Monsoon Chemical & CLimate Impact Project) a single Flight Request will be submitted for the mission by the Project Manager or Project Scientist.